wwyf/Waterfall-backend/README.md

 Finally you can run Waterfall-backend in debug mode.
 ```
 export FLASK_APP=src
-export FLASK_ENV=development # tuen on debug mode and other dev features
+export FLASK_ENV=development # turn on debug mode and other dev features
 flask run
 ```